helloSystem/docs/developer/filer-context-menus.md

 So, menus or actions may appear at the level zero of the whole hierarchy for only two reasons:

 1.  because they are explicitly addressed by the level-zero configuration, if the implementation defines it; this may concern menus and actions;
-2.  because these items were not adressed by any menu (but this may only concern actions).
+2.  because these items were not addressed by any menu (but this may only concern actions).

 ## The level-zero case